ArturSkowronski/jdk-performance-benchmarks-iceberg/README.md

 # Start with JDK 23 on port 9090
 HOST_PORT=9090 ./scripts/run_petclinic.sh 23

+# Start with AppCDS enabled
+./scripts/run_petclinic.sh 23 appcds

+# Start using a CRaC-enabled JDK
+./scripts/run_petclinic.sh 23 crac
 ```

+The `appcds` option generates a class data sharing archive on first startup and
+then runs the application using that archive.

 When the container is running, access the application at `http://localhost:$HOST_PORT`.
 Press `Ctrl+C` to stop and remove the container.

+When running in `crac` mode the script uses a CRaC-enabled JDK image.
+Set the
+`CRAC_IMAGE` environment variable to override the Docker image name if needed.

 ## Java Flight Recorder